 Now, the rest of this chapter tells us that this wasn’t right.
 It seems that the act of angels having human wives and bearing children was wrong.
 This passage is leading us into God’s pronunciation of judgment on humanity (the Flood), so it seems angels having human wives is grossly wrong.

 Angels, Demons, Humans, and Babies?

 What are the Nephilim?
 Nobody is really sure.
 The English word is simply a transliteration from the Hebrew nephiyl.
 It can mean giant, but not necessarily in size.
-No, it includes the idea of a bully or tyrant.
-The fact that verse four says they were on the earth afterwards (i.e. after the Flood being described later in this chapter) indicates that either demons continued mating with humans, or that the idea of tyrant or bully is the primary focus of the word.
-While I don’t discount that there were real giants, I think this section refers more to the philosophical nature of lording it over other men.
+Regardless, it includes the idea of a bully or tyrant.
+While I don’t discount that there were real giants (Goliath, for instance), I think this section refers more to the philosophical nature of lording it over other men.

 The next post in this series is: